-Scope of data obtained? - 874 pupils between year 7 and 13 and 100 staff members.
+Scope of data obtained? - 874 pupils on roll and 100 staff members.

 The school provides education to its students with staff delivering the National Curriculum

 What is the nature of your relationship with the individuals? - Bishop Milner Catholic College collects and processes personal data relating to its pupils and employees to manage the parent/pupil and employment relationship.